cshanebrown78/liri-node-app/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-## Steps to do in order to use App
+## Steps to complete in order to use App

 1. Clone repository